franciscorafart/learning-notes/comptia/a+/external-QA.md

 - Terminate IDC cable using punchdown tool
 - To avoid interference on TP cable untwisting should be less than 0.5 inches.
 - Add RJ45 connector with Crimper

+- Port replicator: Allows users to connect several devices at once.
+Doesn't require laptop to be connected for devices to be connected to teach other.
+- KVM Switch: Use one keyobard, video device, mouse with more than one device

+- AC adapter for PC laptop => Check wattage and polarity.
+- GPS requires 4 satellites to triangulate the position of a GPS device.
+- When Video card integrated to motherboard, any RAM reserved for it can't be used by the rest of the system.
+They share RAM but it needs to be allocated on the BIOS/UEFI.
+- Tablet laptops usually are between 7" to 12"
+- CIFS legacy Windows protocol to share files.
+Relaced by SMB
+- TFTP: Trivial File Transfer Protocol=> Very simple connectionless protocol.
+Little overhead, perfect for booting thin client over a network.
+Transfer boot files to devices without hard drives.
+Not secure, don't use it to transfer files over the internet.
+0 IPv6 equivalent of `127.0.0.1` loopback address is `::1`

+- Parallel Workstations: Type2 Hypervisor that can be installed in Windows 10

+- DFS - Dynamic Frequency Selection is used to prevent signals from interfering with radar and satellites.
+- UPnP - Universal Plug and Play.
+Firewall setting that allows opening IP addresses and ports necessary for applications like VoIP or games.
+- Block: Groupng of sectors on a hard disk.
+HAving bad sector is sign of failing disk

+- Secure Boot: UEFI/BIOS feature where Cryptographic keys stored in firmware and bootloaders digitally signed by vendor.
+Can't be managed on OS.
+On the contrary, TPM can be managed on OS.

+- Pinter-Windows: Preferences and Properties.
+Preferences sets default print job settings like color, page orientation, finishing, etc. Properties sets congigurations such as Share, hardware, driver updates, change printing port.

+- Laptop default drive size: 2.5"

+## Wireless infrastructure
+- dBm => Transmit Power
+- dBi => Antenna gain.
+Decibels isotropic.
+- EIRP - Effective Isotropic Radiated Power => Sum of transmit power and gain, measured in dBm